Siamian/Electronic-projects/Battery tester/Readme.md

 # Brief
 The purpose of this project is to create a tester for two batteries.
 Using the voltage comparator, the battery with the higher voltage is indicated.
+LEDs (yellow and blue) were used for signaling.

 # Software development
 To develop firmware for this project following tools were used: